All Episodes

 I got an email from a friend with a story attached to it about how the Democrats are now prepared.

-They're gonna go after Romney on this.
+They're going to go after Romney on this.

 Meaning, well, here comes this gauntlet.